Saint Vitus (band): Weinrich-era (1986–1991)

-C.O.D., Die Healing, and breakup (1992–2002)
+Lindersson-phase, return of Reagers and breakup (1992–2002)

 Following Weinrich's departure, the band found former Count Raven singer Christian "Chritus" Linderson as a replacement after a short search.
 He would record only one album, C.O.D., produced by Don Dokken, and tour Europe and America with the band until 1993 before being replaced by original vocalist Scott Reagers for what would for a long time be their final album, Die Healing, regarded by Chandler to be their finest work.
 Saint Vitus played dates in America and Europe following the album's release.
 After the completion of the tour, Saint Vitus decided to disband in 1996.

 Chandler went on to form the punk/doom band Debris Inc., with Ron Holzner of Trouble in the early 2000s.
 They released their self-titled album via Rise Above Records in 2005.
 Acosta stayed busy with a band called Dirty Red, Adams no longer played music, and Reagers also left the music scene.
 After The Obsessed broke up in the mid-1990s, Wino moved back to Maryland and formed Shine/Spirit Caravan and once again toured Europe and the US until the band's break up in the early 2000s.
 His next band, The Hidden Hand, followed a similar path before breaking up in the mid-2000s.
 Wino also briefly joined Place of Skulls, featuring former Pentagram/Death Row guitarist Victor Griffin, for the album With Vision released in 2003.

-Reunion(s) and Acosta's death (2003–2010)
+Reunions, death of two original members and recent activities (2003–present)

 On July 1, 2003, the classic Born Too Late lineup (Weinrich, Chandler, Adams, Acosta) reunited to play a gig at Double Door in Chicago.

 In 2008, it was announced that Saint Vitus were reuniting again for a tour in 2009.
 The band headlined Friday's April 24 date at the 2009 Roadburn Festival. at the 013 venue in Tilburg, Netherlands and then went on to play three gigs in Germany.
 The lineup for this reunion was the same as the 2003 reunion.
 Drummer Armando Acosta, who had been with the band since its inception over thirty years ago, left the band before the European tour of 2009 had been completed.

 Dave Chandler has cited health concerns as the reason for Armando's replacement.
 Armando Acosta died on November 25, 2010, from arterial complications at the age of 58, and was buried at Riverside National Cemetery in California.

 He was then replaced by Henry Vasquez of the band Blood of the Sun.
 Wino also released one album to date as a member of the Doom Supergroup "Shrinebuilder" in 2009.